Jenny Kenkel

 Inquiry Based Learning

-All of the classes I have taught at the University of Michigan, and some that I taught at the University of Utah, have been inquiry based, which is a type of active learning.
+All of the classes I have taught at Grinnell College, all the class I have taught at the University of Michigan, and some that I taught at the University of Utah, have been inquiry based, which is a type of active learning.

 IBL classes have students work on exercises together in groups.
 There is very minimal lecturing from the instructor.
 Instead, the instructor checks student work, makes sure the group is functioning harmoniously, and manages the pace in the classroom.